mkideal/next/website/docs/api/latest/object.md

 ## Common {#user-content-Object_Common}

 `Common` contains some general types, including a generic type.
 Unless specifically stated, these objects cannot be directly called using the `Context/next` function.
-The [Value](#user-content-Object_Common_Value) object represents a value, which can be either a constant value or an enum member's value.
+The [Value](#user-content-Object_Value) object represents a value, which can be either a constant value or an enum member's value.
 The object type for the former is `const.value`, and for the latter is `enum.member.value`.

 ### Annotation {#user-content-Object_Common_Annotation}

 `Annotation` represents an annotation by `name` => value.

 Annotation is a map that stores the parameters of a single annotation.
-It allows for flexible parameter types, including strings, numbers, booleans and [types](#user-content-Object_Common_Type).
+It allows for flexible parameter types, including strings, numbers, booleans and [Type](#user-content-Object_Common_Type)s.

 Example: